3D-GRAND: A Million-Scale Dataset for 3D-LLMs with Better Grounding and Less Hallucination

 \subsection{Data Scaling and Sim-to-Real Transfer}

-The results are presented in Figure~\ref{fig:data_scaling_law}.
-Our model is trained on synthetic 3D scenes from 3D-FRONT and Structured3D~\cite{Structured3D,fu20213d}, and evaluated on real-world 3D scans from ScanNet~\cite{dai2017scannet}.
-The grounding performance consistently improves, and the hallucination rate drops as the densely-grounded data scales up.
+We present results in Figure~\ref{fig:data_scaling_law}.
+Our model is trained on synthetic 3D scenes from 3D-FRONT and Structured3D~\citep{Structured3D,fu20213d}, and evaluated on real-world 3D scans from ScanNet~\citep{dai2017scannet}.
+Grounding performance consistently improves and the hallucination rate drops as the densely-grounded data scales up.
 Notably, our model trained on densely grounded data scales better than the same model trained without such data.
-These findings pave the way for a future where we can scale 3D-text understanding using synthetic scenes obtained from simulation, which is much cheaper and more accessible to obtain.
+These findings pave the way for scaling 3D-text understanding using synthetic scenes obtained from simulation, which is cheaper and easier to obtain.